 Review of systems should check for symptoms of specific sleep disorders, including

 Depression, anxiety, mania, and hypomania (mental sleep disorders)

 Bed partners or other family members can best identify some of these symptoms.

-Past medical history should check for known disorders that can interfere with sleep, including COPD, asthma, heart failure, hyperthyroidism, gastroesophageal reflux, neurologic disorders (particularly movement and degenerative disorders), and painful disorders (eg, RA).
+Past medical history should check for known disorders that can interfere with sleep, including chronic obstructive pulmonary disease (COPD), asthma, heart failure, hyperthyroidism, gastroesophageal reflux, neurologic disorders (particularly movement and degenerative disorders), and painful disorders (eg, rheumatoid arthritis).
 Risk factors for obstructive sleep apnea include obesity, heart disorders, hypertension, stroke, smoking, snoring, and nasal trauma.
-Drug history should include questions about use of any drugs associated with sleep disturbance (see Table: Some Drugs That Interfere With Sleep).
+Drug history should include questions about use of any drugs associated with sleep disturbance (see table Some Drugs That Interfere With Sleep).

 The physical examination is useful mainly for identifying signs associated with obstructive sleep apnea:

 Obesity with fat distributed around the neck or midriff

 Large neck circumference (≥ 43.2 cm [17 in] in males, ≥ 40.6 cm [16 in] in females)

 Mandibular hypoplasia and retrognathia